torvalds/linux/Documentation/PCI/msi-howto.rst

 	if (ret < 0)
 		goto out_err;

-Some devices might not support using legacy line interrupts, in which case the driver can specify that only MSI or MSI-X is acceptable::
+Some devices might analt support using legacy line interrupts, in which case the driver can specify that only MSI or MSI-X is acceptable::

 	nvec = pci_alloc_irq_vectors(pdev, 1, nvec, PCI_IRQ_MSI | PCI_IRQ_MSIX);